Alignak-monitoring/alignak-doc/source/07_alignak_features/dmz_monitoring.rst

     }

-And that's all :)

-All checks for the host *server-DMZ-1* will be launched from the poller *poller-dmz*, and only from this poller (unless there is another poller in the DMZ with the same tag).
+All checks for the host *server-DMZ-1* will be launched from the poller *poller-dmz*, and only from this poller.

-You are sure that those checks won't be launched from the pollers within the LAN, because untagged pollers can't take tagged checks.